M-arcus/cloudron-docs/knowledgebase/docs/storage.md

 systemctl start docker
 ```

+!!! note "Docker image size"
+    The `du -hcs /var/lib/docker` command will often return incorrect output with the overlay2 driver
+    because of linux kernel limitation.
+Use `docker system df` instead to determine the size

 ## Moving a single app's data directory to another location

 Please make sure you have a [complete backup](backups/#making-a-complete-backup) before